CFM

 Meet The Team

-CFM Leadership
+CFM Membership

 The Community Fault Model team comprises scientists specializing in on- and off-shore active fault mapping and characterization.
 Our backgrounds cross the subfields of structural geology, paleoseismology, tectonic-geomorphology, geophysics, and seismology.
 We work with data sources ranging from field data, lidar, sonar, seismic reflection, ground penetrating radar, existing published and unpublished geologic maps and fault characterizations and more.
 The CFM products group will provide new understanding of faulting and fault interactions, fault activity, and interaction with the Cascadia subduction zone.
 Join us to develop the community fault model and better understand fault rupture hazards in the PNW.